May 29, 2020

 O’Keefe: Good boy!

 Alluding to the unthinkable, O’Keefe and Hayward suggest during a thoughtful repose, the real possibility that the person sitting next to another might be a Communist.
 Indeed, Communists were spying on America during the Eisenhower administration.
 O’Keefe makes a disheartening comment that the apparent dead-end investigation might not even “come out in the laundry” and Hayward, in a real eye-opener, links his comment to a local laundry service used by one research facility employee.
-Hayward goes undercover as a laundry worker.
-He spots Raymond Burr picking up a suspect package.
+Hayward becomes an undercover employee and soon spots Raymond Burr picking up a suspect package.
 Waiting in a darkened alley, O’Keefe knocks out Burr, taking the package back to the lab.
 The embroidered handkerchief reveals, after the correct chemical tests, another hidden code.
 Unfortunately, Hayward’s laundry cover is blown and Burr gives him a serious “Martinizing” at his apartment.
 Burr also returns a beating on O’Keefe when he arrives, then before departing, instructs two comrades to eliminate both of them.
 Hayward’s landlady, a Soviet defector, grabs at the revolver of one spy but is mortally wounded.
 Sawtell’s score kicks in big time as the four men duke it out.
 The scene ends quietly with the landlady at peace knowing she did her part in protecting America’s freedom.

 What follows is an over-detailed consensus as the search narrows, all of which is a bit tedious.
 The viewer is provided license plate suspense with no relevance to the climax.
 The heroic duo centers their speculations around Louise Allbritton, the secretary to the head scientific doctor for the research center.
-She is grilled pretty hard based on their visual evidence at the aforementioned laundry.
+She is grilled pretty hard based on their visual observation at the aforementioned laundry.
 She vehemently denies every accusation.
 In a bit of contrived staging, the FBI finally catch their Twentieth Century “Benedict Arnold” with humble apologies awaiting Allbritton.
 Hadley closes the film, assuring Americans they have an ally in Great Britain.
 That two countries together are better than one alone.
 That the FBI is better with Scotland Yard.
-That two actors are...uh...you get the idea.
+That two actors are better...uh...you get the idea.

 Note: Producers or screenplay writers of crime dramas were not shy about using the word "crooked" during this period.
 John Payne’s, “The Crooked Way” followed the next year with Mickey Rooney’s, “Drive a Crooked Road” coming just six years later.
 Crooked has found its way into a number of film titles since then.